Lecture 2

 Forming a Convolution Matrix

-Note that we are working with a rolling PSF which has a strange effect in that it assumes a periodic boundary condition in both \(x\) and \(y\).
-When it comes to convolution, there are many different ways to treat the boundary condition, such as using zero padding or mirroring the boundary.
-Coding this by hand is a good exercise to understand the convolution operation, but not the purpose of this exercise.
+Note that we are working with a rolling PSF, which implicitly assumes a periodic boundary condition in both \(x\) and \(y\).
+When it comes to convolution, there are many different ways to treat the boundary, such as zero padding or mirroring.
+Coding these by hand is a good way to understand the convolution operation, but it is not the purpose of this exercise.

 Direct Recovery of Convolution Matrix